 Classrooms, Labs, Studios and Offices

-The College of Arts and Sciences is housed in ten campus buildings: Pray-Harrold Hall, Mark Jefferson Hall, Strong Hall, the Judy Sturgis Hill Building, the Alexander Music Building, Ford Hall, Sherzer Hall, the Sculpture and Ceramics Studios, and the Terrestrial and Aquatic Ecology Research Facility.
+The College of Arts and Sciences is housed in eleven campus buildings: Pray-Harrold Hall, Mark Jefferson Hall, Strong Hall, the Judy Sturgis Hill Building, the Alexander Music Building, Ford Hall, Sherzer Hall, the Sculpture and Ceramics Studios, Pease Auditorium, and the Terrestrial and Aquatic Ecology Research Facility.
 Our modern facilities provide state-of-the-art learning environments for our students.

 Performance Spaces and Galleries